GavinEngelstad/gavinengelstad.github.io/_projects/knowledge_tda.md

 I'm expanding on my work in this project in my honors project in mathematics.
 I'm looking into new, network-specific approaches to optimizing the representatives of cycles and performing an empirical analysis of the role the papers in the gaps play in scientific literature.

-At the 2025 JMM, I'll be presenting my work in this project in a special session and the undergraduate poster session.
+At the 2025 JMM, I presented my work in this project in a special session and the undergraduate poster session.
 In the future, I'll update this page with drafts of my honors and any other papers we work on.